-Roosevelt complied with their request but immediately ran into opposition from many small businesses and other businesses, like calendar companies which had already printed calendars for the next year with Thanksgiving as the last Thursday in November, as well as colleges who had scheduled football games for November 30th.
+Roosevelt complied with their request but immediately ran into opposition from many small businesses and other businesses, like calendar companies that had already printed calendars for the next year with Thanksgiving as the last Thursday in November, as well as colleges that had scheduled football games for November 30.

 In 1940, November had the usual four Thursdays but President Roosevelt again moved Thanksgiving back a week in an attempt to extend the Christmas shopping season.
 However, following this act of moving the date a second year in a row, public opposition rose to such a point that President Roosevelt was forced to back down and compromise despite the fact that he had Democratic majorities in both Houses of Congress.

-And, as far as being the start of the Christmas shopping season, retailers observe this more in the breech than in practice as retailers are increasingly beginning to slowly display decorations and promote Christmas buying beginning some time after Labor Day in September and are in full swing for Christmas by the day after Halloween.
-And Halloween is still a people's holiday which does not involve having the President, Governors or Mayors issue proclamations calling on us to observe it or laws stating when it is to be observed.
+And, as far as being the start of the Christmas shopping season, retailers observe this more in the breach than in practice as retailers are increasingly beginning to slowly display decorations and promote Christmas buying beginning sometime after Labor Day in September and are in full swing for Christmas by the day after Halloween.
+And Halloween is still a people's holiday that does not involve having the president, governors or mayors issue proclamations calling on us to observe it or laws stating when it is to be observed.

 © 2009 Chuck Nugent

 Chuck Nugent (author) from Tucson, Arizona on December 01, 2014:

 Rachael L Alba - thank you for your comment and I am glad you enjoyed the Hub.
 I think that knowing the history of holidays helps us to understand and appreciate them more.